Debyvypth1862/SQL-Real-Projects/BusinessPerformance.md

 #### **Total Sales by Region**

-To see how sales perform across different regions, we aggregate the `sales_data` by region and calculate the total sales per region.
+To see how sales perform across different regions, I aggregate the `sales_data` by region and calculate the total sales per region.

 ```sql
 -- Calculate total sales by region